New travel rules after COVID-19

 People will find flight experience very different.
 As airlines crawl out of virus-lockdown mode, introducing new temperature checkpoints, lines of distancing people are stretching into the parking lot, and plexiglass barriers isolating baggage clerks, baristas, and other staffers.

 Airlines expect protective equipment, disinfectants, and restrictions on movement to keep the virus from spreading.
-Airlines are starting to require passengers and crew to wear masks, and many carriers are leaving middle seats open and doing away with beverage service.
+International Airlines are starting to require passengers and crew to wear masks, and many carriers are leaving middle seats open and doing away with beverage service.
 Meal service will be minimal, and contactless cards will be needed for any purchases.
 There will be no in-flight magazines or catalogs, and planes will be disinfected with an antiviral fog between trips.

 Emirates has already introduced pre-boarding blood tests; AirAsia recently unveiled new cabin-crew uniforms consisting of masks, visors, and protective suits.
 Airlines like Delta are considering issuing informal "immunity passports," for instance, to people who can prove they have already been infected.